cybroslabs/ouro-api-shared/gen/markdown/service-devices-apiservice.md

 ## UpdateDevice

-The method updates the device.
-The parameter contains the device specification.
+Updates the details of an existing device.
+Fields that are omitted from the request will be left unchanged.

 ```proto
 UpdateDevice(io.clbs.openhes.models.acquisition.Device)